• State Regulations

 When conducting a car transaction in Washington, keep in mind you will need the following to transfer the title of the vehicle:

-In the case of a lost title, an Affidavit of Loss/Release of Interest form must be signed in the presence of a notary public or county auditor.
+In the case of a lost title, an Affidavit of Loss/Release of Interest (Form TD-420-040) must be signed in the presence of a notary public or county auditor.

 A title is imperative.
 You can't complete an official sales transaction without one.
 If you're the current owner and you can't find the title to the vehicle you wish to sell, you must visit a vehicle licensing office and complete an Affidavit in Lieu of Title form (this cannot be downloaded).
 Be sure to bring ample proof supporting your ownership claim.

 Be prepared to wait.
-Processing takes four to six weeks, so you'll want to initiate this process well before you plan to sell the car.
+Processing takes up to 8 weeks, so you'll want to initiate this process well before you plan to sell the car.

 Unlike the title, a vehicle's registration certificate (or lack thereof) has no bearing on a sale.
 Neither the seller nor the buyer needs the registration in hand to consummate a sales transaction.